 There are two Ceph daemons that store data on devices:

-Ceph OSDs (or Object Storage Daemons) are where most of the data is stored in Ceph.
-Generally speaking, each OSD is backed by a single storage device, like a traditional hard disk (HDD) or solid state disk (SSD).
-OSDs can also be backed by a combination of devices, like a HDD for most data and an SSD (or partition of an SSD) for some metadata.
-The number of OSDs in a cluster is generally a function of how much data will be stored, how big each storage device will be, and the level and type of redundancy (replication or erasure coding).
+Ceph OSDs (Object Storage Daemons) store most of the data in Ceph.
+Usually each OSD is backed by a single storage device.
+This can be a traditional hard disk (HDD) or a solid state disk (SSD).
+OSDs can also be backed by a combination of devices: for example, a HDD for most data and an SSD (or partition of an SSD) for some metadata.
+The number of OSDs in a cluster is usually a function of the amount of data to be stored, the size of each storage device, and the level and type of redundancy specified (replication or erasure coding).

-Ceph Monitor daemons manage critical cluster state like cluster membership and authentication information.
-For smaller clusters a few gigabytes is all that is needed, although for larger clusters the monitor database can reach tens or possibly hundreds of gigabytes.
+Ceph Monitor daemons manage critical cluster state.
+This includes cluster membership and authentication information.
+Small clusters require only a few gigabytes of storage to hold the monitor database.
+In large clusters, however, the monitor database can reach sizes of tens of gigabytes to hundreds of gigabytes.

-There are two ways that OSDs can manage the data they store.
-Starting with the Luminous 12.2.z release, the new default (and recommended) backend is BlueStore.
-Prior to Luminous, the default (and only option) was Filestore.
+There are two ways that OSDs manage the data they store.
+As of the Luminous 12.2.z release, the default (and recommended) back end is BlueStore.
+Prior to the Luminous release, the default (and only) back end was Filestore.